chengemily1/llm-control/README.md

 ## Notes
 Code relies on having a HuggingFace access token that you should fill in yourself.
 Otherwise, should work out of the box.

+# Notes on running the code (JL 3/19/25)

+First, add the file src/config.json, which contains the base path and the huggingface access token.

+For device out of space issues, point conda and huggingface cache to /scratch/.cache.

 ```
 # Save representations